The First Solar Eclipse Of 2025 Is Here — & It's Intense

 The best way to gauge how the solar eclipse will affect you is to cast your chart.
 Insert your birth birth time, date, and location here.
 Now, look to the house that is ruled by the zodiac sign Aries.
 That is the area that you are going to be focusing on during the eclipse.

-If the eclipse falls in the first house of self, then you are revolutionizing and transforming your appearance or the way you relate to the world.
+If the eclipse falls in the first house of self, then you are revolutionising and transforming your appearance or the way you relate to the world.

 If the eclipse falls in the second house of material goods and finances, then you are focusing on how you can conserve money.